Selecting the Right Sales Channel Strategy for Distribution

 Channel strategy can be examined from any level in the distribution network.
 The major distinction lies in the point of view (wholesalers, distributors, dealers, and retailers) used in developing the strategy.

-Channel members may have fewer alternatives to consider than producers and think us less flexibility and channel strategy.
+Channel members may have fewer alternatives to consider than producers and perceive us as having less flexibility and a less effective channel strategy.
 However, their approach to channel strategy should be active rather than passive.

 Wrap-Up and sales channel strategy